agneet42/robustness_depth_lang/README.md

 <a name="installation"></a>
 ## 💾 Installation

-Make sure you have CUDA and PyTorch set up.
-The PyTorch [official documentation](https://pytorch.org/) is the best place to refer to for that.
-Rest of the installation instructions are provided in the respective sections.

-Follow the well-described instructions in [VPD](https://github.com/wl-zhao/VPD) to setup their code-base and download the NYUv2 dataset.
+Please follow the well-described instructions in [VPD](https://github.com/wl-zhao/VPD), to setup their codebase and download the NYUv2 dataset.

-<a name="tdata"></a>
+<a name="data"></a>
 ## 🖼️ Data

 Refer to the [`data/`](./data) directory.